swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/pipelines/README.md

 ## What we're going to build

-Train and serve Network Traffic model using KF pipeline, and model prediction for client's request from Jupyter notebook.
+Train and serve Network Traffic model using KF pipeline, and predict flow label for client's data from Jupyter notebook.

 ![TF-Network Traffic Pipeline](pictures/0-network-graph.PNG)